-October has traditionally been a month when Catholics perform special devotions to honor the Blessed Virgin Mary.
+The Feast of Our Lady of the Rosary occurs on October 7, and October has traditionally been a month when Catholics perform special devotions to honor the Blessed Virgin Mary.
 In keeping with this tradition, we will pray the Rosary before each of the weekend masses in October, starting 30 minutes before each mass.
-Come early for mass and pray the Rosary with us!
+Plan to come early for mass and pray the Rosary with us!